 Malvern College Qingdao

-We are an international middle school that aims at cultivating future leaders and bridging to the world’s top-ranking universities.
-Embodying the spirit of Malvern UK, we are student-orientated, offering a high level of personalised, diverse and international education in order to provide our students the best opportunities for further education.
+We are a bilingual middle school in Qingdao that aims at cultivating future leaders and bridging to the world’s top-ranking universities.
+Embodying the spirit of both global education, we are student-orientated, offering a high level of personalised, diverse and international education in order to provide our students the best opportunities for further education.

 Malvern College Qingdao is a platform from which our graduates can step onto the international stage.
 Because of the diverse cultural input, students can naturally adapt to Western educational and cultural standards.